How to Find Your first Customer ?

 "The big value of early customers is not the revenue generated -- but the insights they provide," says Shah.

-Landing your first customer will require a mix of old school face-to-face networking, tapping associates, friends and use of online tools like the social media.
+Landing your first customer will require a mix of old school face-to-face networking, tapping associates, friends and presence in social media.